-The chart above shows the pair GBPUSD on a 1-hour timeframe in the days before and immediately after the Brexit Vote.
-The only indicator that is used to analyse the Price Action and plan the trade is the Levels and Zones which is one of the most popular indicators for TradingView.
+The chart above shows the pair GBPUSD on a 1-hour timeframe in the days before and immediately after the Brexit vote.
+The only indicator that’s used to analyze the Price Action and plan the trade is the Levels and Zones which is one of the most popular indicators for TradingView.

 The Stop Loss level (red rectangle) is above the Buy Area determined by the Levels and Zones (green area behind the red rectangle).
 Our target, instead, is at least a retest of the support at 1.40444.

 What happens when the vote’s result started leaking is that the price rises on the speculation that the Brexit was rejected but then, suddenly, it changes direction and makes a significant drop within a few hours.